aprelkov/order-to-amocrm/README.md

 <h3>Testing:</h3>

 At this Repository I created a convenient test function.
-<br/>You needn't to fill out a form each time and make an order on service that you are integrating.
+<br/>You needn't to fill out a form each time and make an order on Service that you are integrating.
-<br/>Just open the root folder (file <i>index.html</i>) after loading the script on your hosting, and you'll see two buttons: Order and Paid.
-Clicking on any of them, you'll simulate sending an array by the Service.
+<br/>Just open the root folder (file <i>index.html</i>) after loading the Script on your hosting, and you'll see two buttons: Order and Paid.
+Clicking on any of them, you'll simulate sending an Array by the Service.
-<br/>To use the test, remove the # icon before the last line in the file prepare.php while testing, and replace the array in the file <i>test/prepare.php</i> the one that the Service sends at the time of order or payment.
+<br/>To use the test, remove the # icon before the last line in the file prepare.php while testing, and replace the Array in the file <i>test/prepare.php</i> with the one that the Service sends at the time of order or payment.

 <h3>Support:</h3>

-If you have something doesn't work or any questions, write to me in PM.
+If you have any questions, write to me in PM.
-<br>I'm pleased to help you!
+<br>I'll be glad to help you!
 <br/><br/><br/>